yagmurakarken/kuacc-guide/How do I copy data to the HPC Machines?.md

-**sftp or ftp client:**\
+**sftp or ftp client:**<br>
-Windows: Mobaxterm, Winscp, Filezilla\
+Windows: Mobaxterm, Winscp, Filezilla<br>
-Linux: sftp, Filezilla\
+Linux: sftp, Filezilla<br>
-Mac: Cyberduck, Filezilla\
+Mac: Cyberduck, Filezilla<br>

-Note: You should use following parameters.\
+Note: You should use following parameters.<br>

-Host: login.kuacc.ku.edu.tr\
+Host: login.kuacc.ku.edu.tr<br>
-Username: KU-username\
+Username: KU-username<br>
-Password: KU-password\
+Password: KU-password<br>
-Port:22\
+Port:22<br>

 ## If you are off campus:
 ### Google Drive/Dropbox:
 If your data is big and you are using VPN, previous solutions can be slow to copy files.
-You can use rclone tool with your Google Drive/Dropbox.\
+You can use rclone tool with your Google Drive/Dropbox.<br>
 Firstly, you need to register to your Gdrive/Dropbox account.
-Then, you can follow the steps on:\
+Then, you can follow the steps on:<br>
 (https://www.howtogeek.com/451262/how-to-use-rclone-to-back-up-to-google-drive-on-linux/)

 ```